 How cloud computing is changing the banking sector

 IT teams are hesitant to adopt cloud-based banking due to regulatory limits and uncertainties fully.
-In addition, the use of the public cloud—platforms controlled by third-party providers such as Amazon, Google, or Microsoft and accessible over the internet—has previously prompted worries about anything from data theft to monitoring to compliance challenges.
+The use of the public cloud—platforms controlled by third-party providers like Amazon, Google, or Microsoft and accessible over the internet—has previously raised concerns.
+These concerns range from data theft to monitoring to compliance challenges.

-Many IT decision-makers are putting their qualms aside as the Covid-19 issue has put enormous pressure on banks to become more tech-centric.
-Financial institutions’ digital transition was expedited by the necessity for bank staff to work from home and the growing customer demand for online services.
-The cloud has a whole new attraction now that these trends need massive volumes of data-heavy tasks.
+However, many IT decision-makers are putting their qualms aside.
+The Covid-19 pandemic has put enormous pressure on banks to become more tech-centric.
+The need for bank staff to work from home and the growing customer demand for online services expedited financial institutions’ digital transition.
+The cloud now has a whole new attraction, as these trends require massive volumes of data-heavy tasks.

 Banks’ willingness to take risks when it comes to cloud adoption looks to be paying off so far.
 Others who had already invested in cloud technology before the pandemic fared better than those who were forced to change their operational models on the fly.